Emergency medicines for hypoglycemia + Convulsions + Morphine overdose + Food Poison + Snake bite + Wounds + Airway edema

 Hypersensitivity, Acquired defective color vision, Subarachnoid hemorrhage.

-There is no associated risk during second and third trimester and lactation
+There is no associated risk during the second and third trimesters and lactation

 Dosage/how to use: